santy27sam/UberCook/README.md

 The sign up url
 http://127.0.0.1:8000/register/

-User credentials
-username: santy(superuser)
-password: Santy2709

-username: NewUser1
-password: Santy2709

-You can also create new user in the sign up url and can use it to login.
+You can create new user in the sign up url and can use it to login.
 After Login, the user names will be listed and can choose the user to update the records.